-with the absolute value operation $|\cdot|$ applied to $B$ element-wisely.
-Due to the exponential trace in $h$~\cite{NEURIPS2018_e347c514}, problem~\eqref{eq:icd-altmin-b} is nonconvex.
+Due to the exponential trace in $h$~\citep{NEURIPS2018_e347c514}, problem~\eqref{eq:icd-altmin-b} is nonconvex.
 We resort to the search of one proximal point~\eqref{eq:icd-altmin-bb} satisfying sufficient decrease in $h$.
-In view of reducing the cost for computing the gradients of the exponential trace function $h$ in~\eqref{eq:icd-altmin-bb}, the low-rank method \ourmo-AGD of~\cite{arxiv.2204.04644} is used.
+In view of reducing the cost for computing the gradients of the exponential trace function $h$ in~\eqref{eq:icd-altmin-bb}, the low-rank method \ourmo-AGD of~\cite{dong2022graphs} is used.
 The increment rule line~\ref{algl:increm} is an ad-hoc adaptation of the AMA (alternating minimization algorithm) for optimizing the Lagrangian of an equality constrained optimization.
 In the experiment on large graphs, the computation of \XX\ (line 2) is limited to one single ALM iteration.

-\paragraph{An empirical inverse covariance estimator.} {\tau_{\mathrm{98}}}
+\subsection{An empirical inverse covariance estimator}

-In the experiments, we use a basic empirical inverse covariance estimator for construction input matrices of \XY\ and \ogho.
+In the experiments, we use a basic empirical inverse covariance estimator for construction input matrices of \XX\ and \ogho.

 In the computation of~\eqref{eq:ice-emp}, the pseudo-inverse coincides with the inverse of $\widehat{C}$ when $\widehat{C}$ is positive definite (\eg, when the number $n$ of samples is sufficiently large).
 In~\eqref{eq:thres}, the subscript `off' indicates the following filtering operation